The Hollywood studio system is regarded as the world’s first major film industry dealing in movies.

 In 1948, the U.S Supreme Court ruled that major studios had to divest themselves of theaters or lose their antitrust protection.

 Since then, many have tried to resurrect it with limited success.
-The most recent attempt was Viacom’s purchase of Paramount in 1994 and its inclusion of DreamWorks SKG (now just DreamWorks Animation) in 2006.
+The most recent attempt was Viacom’s purchase of

 The Emergence Of The Hollywood Studio System